toddmoy/node-based-zap-examples/README.md

 **Questions:**

 * Is this information stored outside of ZDL?
+  * We've discussed the need for `stepTitle` in previous conversations.
-(I think I recall we decided that UI state00which _is_opened_ seems to be--shouldn't be.)
+  * I recall we decided that UI state--which _is_opened_ seems to be--shouldn't be stored in ZDL.

 ## `triple_stores`